alexandertomsovic/pathfindRV2/README.md

 Greedy Best-first Search: a faster, more heuristic-heavy version of A*; does not guarantee the shortest path

-Swarm Algorithm: a mixture of Dijkstra's Algorithm and A*; does not guarantee the shortest-path
+Swarm Algorithm: a mixture of Dijkstra's Algorithm and A*; does not guarantee the shortest-path.

-Convergent Swarm Algorithm: the faster, more heuristic-heavy version of Swarm; does not guarantee the shortest path
+Convergent Swarm Algorithm: the faster, more heuristic-heavy version of Swarm; does not guarantee the shortest path.

-Bidirectional Swarm Algorithm: Swarm from both sides; does not guarantee the shortest path
+Bidirectional Swarm Algorithm: Swarm from both sides; does not guarantee the shortest path.

-Breath-first Search: a great algorithm; guarantees the shortest path
+Breath-first Search: a great algorithm; guarantees the shortest path.

-Depth-first Search: a very bad algorithm for pathfinding; does not guarantee the shortest path
+Depth-first Search: a very bad algorithm for pathfinding; does not guarantee shortest path.

+PLEASE NOTE: I am not the originator of this idea, used objects, nor animations.
+Clement Mihailescu, the creator of ALGOEXPERT was the original one to create this project.
+I used his animations and objects to create a more efficient version of his program.
+I left his discord link and original instructions in the program.
+Be sure to check it out!